mathigon/textbooks/content/divisibility2/content.md

 Upon correct answer:
 Use the workspace below to calculate the GCF of 24, 132 and 168.
 The workspace will be the same as above, but with 3 numbers, 3 prime factorization rings, and a 3-circle Venn Diagram:

 The GCF of 24, 132, and 168 is [[12]].
-Upon correct answer, show the rectangular prism as above cut into 12 x 12 x 12 cubes.
+Upon correct answer, show the rectangular prism as above cut into 12 × 12 × 12 cubes.
 Sliced like this, the cake can serve [[308]] people!